wxbty/MybatisGenerator-UI/README.md

 nohup java -server -Xms128m -Xmx128m -jar MybatisGenerator-1.0.0-SNAPSHOT.jar  >out.log 2>&1 &
 ```

 * you can also run it in Eclipes or IntelliJ IDEA.
-Just find class `me.lishuo.MybatisGeneratorApplication` and run it.
+Just find class `MybatisGeneratorApplication` and run it.

 *  Access server  as `http://localhost:8888`